Kaito Kiyomiya: Excursion and return (2017–2018)

 On January 9, 2017, Coming of Age Day in Japan, Kiyomiya unsuccessfully faced Takashi Sugiura in a singles match, however, afterwards, Sugiura, impressed with Kiyomiya, offered him a handshake and the chance to form an alliance.
 Kiyomiya accepted, stating that he is ready to take the next step in his career, aligning himself with Sugiura and turning heel in the process.
 The following day, Kiyomiya debuted a new all black ring attire along with a more vicious ring style and ruthless attitude in a loss to Hi69.
 Kiyomiya, now a fully fledged heel, teamed with Sugiura on February 24 to defeat GHC Tag Team Champions Kenoh and Masa Kitamiya after Kenoh turned on Kitamiya to align himself with Sugiura and Kiyomiya.
 Kiyomiya teamed with Takuya Nomura in the 2017 Global Tag League.
 The team finished with four points after defeating Robbie E and Bram by forfeit and Cody Hall and Randy Reign on the final day of the league to prevent Hall and Reign from entering a three-way tie for first place.
 On May 4, Kiyomiya was pinned by Nomura, and refused a handshake following the match.

-On June 5, it was announced by Kiyomiya that he would be going to Canada on a learning excursion.
+On June 5, 2017, it was announced by Kiyomiya that he would be going to Canada on a learning excursion.
 His last match before leaving took place on June 25, where he was defeated by Kenoh.
+Kaito travelled to Windsor, Ontario, Canada in a talent exchange with Border City Wrestling, where he was trained by Scott D'Amore at the Can-Am Wrestling School (BCW's Sheldon Jean went to NOAH in exchange).
+During his time in Canada, he worked in the Southwestern Ontario independent circuit with the likes of Smash Wrestling, Destiny Wrestling, BattleArts, and D'Amore's own Border City Wrestling.
+In November 2017, he took part in TV tapings for IMPACT Wrestling in Ottawa, Ontario, appearing in three matches for IMPACT Xplosion.

-Kiyomiya returned from his excursion on December 22, confronting and challenging Kenoh after he had defeated Eddie Edwards to win the GHC Heavyweight Championship.
+Kiyomiya returned from his excursion on December 22, 2017, confronting and challenging Kenoh after he had defeated Eddie Edwards to win the GHC Heavyweight Championship.
 Afterwards, Kiyomiya was named as Kenoh's first challenger for the GHC Heavyweight Championship.
 Kiyomiya lost by knockout on January 6, 2018.
 After the match, Kenoh and Takashi Sugiura turned their back on Kiyomiya, attacking him, but he was saved by the whole NOAH roster, specifically Go Shiozaki, who helped him to the back, turning Kiyomiya face in the process.
 On April 11, Kiyomiya and Shiozaki defeated Kenoh and Takashi Sugiura to win the 2018 Global Tag League.
 A few weeks later on April 29, the two defeated The Aggression (Katsuhiko Nakajima and Masa Kitamiya) to win the GHC Tag Team Championship, but lost the titles back to them exactly one month later on May 29.